datafusion-contrib/datafusion-sqlancer/README.md

 If the execution prints progress information every five seconds, then the tool works as expected.
 Execution logs can be found at `target/logs/datafusion/`
 # Testing Procedure
-For execution `java --add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED -jar sqlancer-*.jar --random-seed 0 --num-threads 1 --num-tries 10 --num-queries 500 datafusion`
+For execution `java --add-opens=java.base/java.nio=org.apache.arrow.memory.core,ALL-UNNAMED -jar sqlancer-*.jar --random-seed 0 --num-threads 1 --max-num-inserts 10 --num-tries 10 --num-queries 500 datafusion`
 1. It will perform 10(`--num-tries`) rounds of tests, at the beginning of each round, several random tables will be created.
 2. In each round, 100(`--num-queries`) random query will be generated, each query will be test against random test oracles.
 If some query failed or 100 queries finished, `SQLancer` will go to next round and generate new databases.
 ## Testcase Generation